Gianluca Petecof: Formula Regional European Championship

-In 2020 Prema Powerteam announced that Petecof would drive for them in the Formula Regional European Championship alongside Jamie Chadwick, Oliver Rasmussen and fellow Ferrari Academy member Arthur Leclerc.
+In 2020, Prema Powerteam announced that Petecof would drive for them in the Formula Regional European Championship alongside Jamie Chadwick, Oliver Rasmussen and fellow Ferrari Academy member Arthur Leclerc.
 Petecof started the season strongly, amassing four victories in the first three rounds.
 Despite his strong start to the season, Leclerc was able to keep the championship battle going until the last race of the season at Vallelunga, where Petecof was crowned both rookies' and series champion.

 FIA Formula 2 Championship

-It was announced in early February that he would join Campos for the 2021 FIA F2 Championship.
+It was announced in early February that Petecof would join Campos for the 2021 FIA F2 Championship.
 He lined up alongside Ralph Boschung.
-In June, he left the team citing financial reasons.
+In June, he left the team, citing financial reasons.

 Formula One

-In December 2017 Ferrari added Petecof to their Driver Academy.
+In December 2017, Ferrari added Petecof to their Driver Academy.
 In January 2021, Petecof announced he had left the academy.

 Stock Car Brasil

-Petecof is due to join Stock Car Brasil in 2022 with Full Time Sports.
-He will partner ex-Formula 1 race winner Rubens Barrichello.
+In 2022, Petecof raced in the Stock Car Brasil with Full Time Sports.
+He would partner ex-Formula 1 race winner Rubens Barrichello.